 Employee satisfaction is closely tied to performance.
 When satisfaction levels rise, productivity, customer service, and profits tend to rise too.
 Employee turnover slows down and it becomes easier to recruit new talent.
 See how your team, leadership, and shareholders can benefit from a company culture that emphasizes employee satisfaction.

-I’m a member of several psychology, neurology, and cognitive/behavioral groups on LinkedIn, where I’m able to participate in lots of great discussions.
+I’m a member of several psychology, neurology, and cognitive/behavioral groups on LinkedIn, where I’m able to participate in a lot of great discussions.